John Banville: Writing

+In a July 2008 interview with Juan José Delaney in the Argentine newspaper La Nación, Banville was asked if his books had been translated into Irish.
+He replied that nobody would translate them and that he was often referred to pejoratively as a West Brit.

 He wrote fondly of John McGahern, who lost his job amid condemnation by his workplace and the Catholic Church for becoming intimately involved with a foreign woman.
 While on a book tour of the United States in March 2006, Banville received a telephone call: "I have bad news, I'm afraid.
 John Banville is dead".
 However, Banville was aware that McGahern had been unwell and, having performed the necessary checks to ensure that he was still alive, concluded that it was McGahern who was dead instead.
 And it was.

+He wrote an account of Caravaggio's 1602 painting The Taking of Christ for the book Lines of Vision, released in 2014 to mark the 150th anniversary of the National Gallery of Ireland.

+He contributed to Sons+Fathers, a book published in 2015 to provide funds for the Irish Hospice Foundation's efforts to give care to terminally ill patients within their own homes.

+Crime fiction

 Beginning with Christine Falls, published in 2006, Banville has written crime fiction under the pen name Benjamin Black.
 He writes his Benjamin Black crime fiction much more quickly than he composes his literary novels.
 He appreciates his work as Black as a craft, while as Banville he is an artist.
 He considers crime writing, in his own words, as being "cheap fiction".
-In a July 2008 interview with Juan José Delaney in the Argentine newspaper La Nación, Banville was asked if his books had been translated into Irish.
-He replied that nobody would translate them and that he was often referred to pejoratively as a West Brit.

-He wrote an account of Caravaggio's 1602 painting The Taking of Christ for the book Lines of Vision, released in 2014 to mark the 150th anniversary of the National Gallery of Ireland.

-He provided a contribution to Sons+Fathers, a book published in 2015 to provide funds for the Irish Hospice Foundation's efforts to give care to terminally ill patients within their own homes.
+The main character in Banville's Quirke series is a Dublin pathologist in the 1950s.
+The first three novels, Christine Falls (2006), The Silver Swan (2007), and Elegy for April (2011) were made into a crime drama television series, Quirke.
+Subsequent novels in the series were: A Death in Summer (2011), Vengeance (2012), Holy Orders (2013), Even the Dead (2016), April in Spain (2021), The Lock-Up (2023) and The Drowned (2024).
+The last three of these were published under Banville's own name.
+A related book (also published under Banville's own name) is Snow (2020), featuring the character of Detective Inspector St. John Strafford, who subsequently appeared in April in Spain and The Lock-Up.

+Other crime novels, written under the name Benjamin Black, include The Lemur (2008), The Black-Eyed Blonde (2014), and Prague Nights (2017).

+The Secret Guests (2020) is an alternative history/crime novel, centred on a scenario in which the young British princesses Elizabeth and Margaret are evacuated to County Tipperary in 1940 to escape the threats of the London Blitz and a possible German invasion of Britain.
+This was published under the name B. W. Black.
+It again features the character of St. John Strafford.